Current Issue

 Kingston’s most comprehensive guide is designed to entertain your family and friends all summer long.
 Presented in a convenient, easy-to-read format, and available online, Summer in the City contains something for Kingstonians and vacationers of all ages.

-Use the links to view a copy of our May 2023 issue or a previous issue.
+Use the links to view a copy of our May or July issues.

 Summer in the City — your essential guide to beautiful, historic Kingston.